Zest-studi-o/p04-restaurant-bookings/README.md

-# THE RESTAURANT BOOKING SYSTEM
+# MEGARESTAURANT BOOKING SYSTEM

 ![The Restaurant Booking system](link)

 A web application that enables users to know more about the restaurant, manage bookings and view the menu, as well as a tool for restaurant owners and staff to organise their bookings.

-Visit the live site: [My restaurant booking system](https://megarestaurant-20c7141b277b.herokuapp.com/)
+Visit the live site: [MegaRestaurant booking system](https://megarestaurant-20c7141b277b.herokuapp.com/)

 # Table of contents